Estimating Heterogeneous Causal Effects of High-Dimensional Treatments: Application to Conjoint Analysis: Modeling Heterogeneous Effects of High-dimensional Treatments

 where $\bm{\Sigma}_\phi$ is a $(K-1) \times (K-1)$ matrix with $[\bm{\Sigma}_\phi]_{kk'} = (K-1)/K$ if $k = k'$ and $[\bm{\Sigma}_\phi]_{kk'} =-1/K$ otherwise.
 We set $\sigma^2_\phi$ to $1/4$ for a relatively diffuse prior.

 As noted in a recent survey, ``ensuring generic identifiability for general [mixture of expert] models remains a challenging issue'' \cite[p.
 294]{gormley2019mixture}.
 Although mixtures with a Bernoulli outcome variable are generally unidentifiable, several aspects of our methodology are expected to alleviate the identifiability problem.
 First, a typical conjoint analysis has repeated observations per unit $i$ \citep{grun2008multinomial}.
 Second, our model is a mixture of experts rather than a mixture model \citep{jiang1999identifiability}.
-Third, our covariates are randomized.
-Finally, our model regularizes the coefficients through an informative prior.
-Unfortunately, a formal identifiability analysis of our model is beyond the scope of this paper.
-Our simulation analysis (Section~\ref{sec:simulation}), however, shows that our model can accurately recover the coefficients in a realistic setting for applied research.
+Third, our treatment variables, which act as covariates in a mixture of experts, are randomized and hence uncorrelated with one another.
+Lastly, our model regularizes the coefficients through an informative prior.
+While a formal identifiability analysis of our model is beyond the scope of this paper, the simulation analysis (Section~\ref{sec:simulation}) shows that our model can accurately recover the coefficients in a realistic setting.
 It is also possible to use a bootstrap-based procedure to examine the identifiability issue in a specific setting \citep{grun2008multinomial}.